cs3216/cs3216.github.io/assignments/facebook/index.md

 As a final reminder, there are a total of **16 milestones** (excluding Milestone 0) in this assignment.
 2 of these milestones are optional.

-Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header "Assignment 1: Life of a Facebook Application".
+Clarifications and questions related to this assignment may be posted to the CS3216 Slack channel "#ay1617-assg1".

 Good luck and have fun!